Why do this problem?

 Some children could try using four squares in the same way, or they could use equilateral triangles instead.

-Learners could start by looking at two squares and using this interactivity
+Learners could start by looking at two squares and using the interactivity will help.